 The G-8 Program Analysis and Evaluation Directorate prepares the Army Program Guidance Memorandum (APGM) (TAP section III), which links operational capabilities and programming.
 Providing direction to Program Evaluation Groups (PEG), the APGM conveys Army senior leader intent as well as broad, general guidance concerning acceptable levels of risk for the initial POM/BES build.
-Applying readiness and warfighting requirements derived from operational capabilities in TAP sections I and II to program development, it completes the succession of guidance from strategic planning to mid-term planning to programming.
+Applying readiness and war fighting requirements derived from strategic and operational capabilities in TAP sections I and II to program development, it completes the succession of guidance from strategic planning to mid-term planning to programming.
 Guided by planning priorities, the APGM translates operational tasks known as core competencies to resource tasks to perform Army Title 10 functions.
-It then prescribes other, nonoperational task requirements to assure carrying out the three interdependent components of the Army Vision-People, Readiness, and Transformation.
+It then prescribes other, non-operational task requirements to assure carrying out the three interdependent components of the Army Vision-People, Current Readiness, and Future Forces.
 Through Management Decision Packages (MDEP), the APGM relates resource tasks to the Army's Title 10 functions, grouped under the PEG structure as Manning, Training, Organizing, Equipping, Sustaining, and Installations.
 A forwarding memorandum from the SECARMY and CSA provides HQDA agencies additional guidance.

-9-48.
-Army International Activities Plan.
+9-44.
+Army International Activities Plan

 The Army International Activities Plan (AIAP) implements requirements outlined in Army Regulation (AR) 11-31, Army International Activities Policy and serves as the Army's strategic plan for security cooperation.
-A 2-year plan, it seeks toa.
-Focus outcomes of Army international activities on national, DOD, and Army strategic goals, such as supporting the war on terrorism, transformation, and theater security cooperation, b.
+A 2-year plan, it AIAP seeks to-

+- a.
+Focus outcomes of Army international activities on national, DOD, and Army strategic goals, such as supporting the war on terrorism, transformation, and theater security cooperation, - b.
 Maintain consistency between Army words and deeds in international activities.